mayravs/mayravs/README.md

 ### Hi there, I'm Mayra 👋

-- 🌱 Currently an Android Developer at Restaurant365
+- 🌱 ~3 years of Android Development experience
 - 🤔 Interested in learning about Machine Learning and AI
 - 🇲🇽/🇺🇸 Mexican-American